awodzicki/awodzicki.github.io/cyclisticbikeshare.md

 Using the results from these queries, I calculated the percentage of data with NULL values.
 1324946 Null Values / 5859061 Total Rows = 0.226

 About 23% of the data was incomplete.
 I decided to move forward with removing any row with a NULL value since majority of the data was complete.
+Any row that contained a NULL value for start_station_name, start_station_id, end_station_name, or end_station_id was removed.

 **2.4 Start and End Times**
   When completing a bike rental, the date and time stamp for the start time should ocurr before the end time.
 Any data with an end time before the start time would be inaccurate.
 I ran a query to identify if any started_at times were after the ended_at times.
 This resulted in 70 rows.
 I removed this data, as the ride end time cannot be before ride start time.